AllenWLynch/signaturemodels/docs/tutorial.rst

         bedtools map -a tutorial/regions.bed -b - -o sum -sorted -null 0.0 | \
         cut -f4 >> tutorial/h3k27ac.tsv

+..

+    **Note**
-|    Again, it is very important to keep these data sorted and normalized.
-Above,
-|    I include the `-sorted` flag in `bedtools map` to ensure ensure this.
-Also, I
-|    set `-null 0.0` so that winows which are not included in the track are still
-|    assigned a numerical value.
+    Again, it is very important to keep these data sorted and normalized.
+Above, I include the `-sorted` flag in `bedtools map` to ensure ensure this.
+Also, I set `-null 0.0` so that winows which are not included in the track are still assigned a numerical value.

 Finally, we can merge all of these correlates into one file: